ltngames/ltngames.github.io/src/docs/skip-video.md

 layout: base.html
 ---

- This plugin gives the player the ability to skip a video played by RPG Maker.
+This plugin grants the player the ability to skip a video played within RPG Maker.
- Without this plugin, playing a video in RPG Maker requires the player to watch the entire video, with no option of pausing or skipping the video.
-With this plugin you will have the choice to skip the video or pause it on demand.
+Without this plugin, when a video is played in RPG Maker, the player is compelled to watch the entire video with no option to pause or skip it.
+With this plugin, you have the freedom to either skip the video or pause it at your discretion.

- There are no plugin commands for this plugin.
-However there is a global variable which can be used to determine if the video has been skipped.
+There are no specific plugin commands for this plugin.
+However, a global variable is available for use to determine if the video has been skipped.

 ```
  LTN_SkipVideo.isVideoSkipped
 ```

- This global variable will return true if a video has been skipped or false if it has not been skipped.
-If a video has been skipped ensure to set the variable back to false using a script call.
+This global variable will return "true" if a video has been skipped or `false` if it has not been skipped.
+If a video has been skipped, be sure to reset the variable bac to `false` using a script call.

  ```
  LTN_SkipVideo.isVideoSkipped = false